-Have you noticed that some are teaching, even in our school systems in North America, that being male and female are just interchangeable social constructs?
-Does castrating oneself and taking hormones really change one’s gender, as many are suggesting?
+Have you noticed that some are teaching, even in our school systems in North America, that being male and female are just interchangeable social constructs.
+Does undergoing genital surgery and taking hormones really change one’s gender, as many are suggesting?
 Can a man ever become a woman, or a woman become a man?
 Is not one’s XX DNA as a male and XY DNA as a female essentially unchangeable?
 No one should be bullied over their perceived gender identity.
 Likewise no one should be bullied and coercively silenced if they raise thoughtful questions about what it means to be male or female, particularly from a historic Judeo-Christian perspective.

 What if I told you that the current gender confusion particularly in the younger generation goes back to Dr. Carl Jung’s mixing up of gender opposites?
 Leanne Payne wrote an unforgettable book in 1995 entitled ‘Crisis in Masculinity’.
 We live in an age where equality is equated with sameness, where men and women are deeply confused about their gender identity, about what really is authentic male and authentic female.
 I believe that this gnostic Reconciliation of gender opposites, this gender-blending about authentic maleness and femaleness, is the direct result of our culture’s unconsciously embracing of the Jungian agenda.